Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 All of these reasons take us out of the present moment, and out of attunement with our body.

-If we’re basing food choices on calories, are we really reaching satisfaction?
+If we’re basing food choices on calories, are we really feeling satisfied after eating?
+Or, are we already thinking about our next meal?

 If we’re only trying to burn calories, are we really reaping the other (mental, psychological, emotional) benefits of exercise?

-Especially if you are working on repairing your relationship with food.
+Especially if you are working on making peace with food.
 Know that these diet culture messages aren’t directed towards you and they aren’t the path to health.

 Towards yourself and towards others.
 But mostly towards yourself.